maendeleolab/maendeleolab_subnet/README.md

 - Install Python 3.6.9 (or higher) and awscli version 2.

-- The scripts included in the repo are idempotent.
+- The scripts are idempotent.

 ## [Prerequisites](#Prerequisites)